CrimsonAndRed/MyLittleChangelog/README.md

 # Things to do
 - Other types of leaves?
-- A lot of DTOs used in project.
-It was interesting to try, but mistakes were made.
 - Deleting group "totally" (the way this group can not be chosen in "choose from previous").
 - Init database vs current migration scripts?
 - Repositories are definitely not optimal (going to DB several times per method)